Clue355/Java_Cheat_Sheet/basics_v17.md

     String string = "the sky is blue";
     System.out.println(string.contains("sky"));
-    // this methods checks if a certain set of characters are in a string }
+    // this methods checks if a certain set of characters are in a string

+    String s3 = s2.intern();
+    String s4 = s1.intern()
+    // this methods looks at the value of s2 and looks for a copy
+    // if not, it creates a copy of s2.
+    // when comparing these values with == double equals s4 == s3 returns true
+    // because they are the same value copy and point to the same location }
 }
 ```